Witzeneder/IoT/Lecture/Jakob/Vorlesung5.md

 Featurs form UlnoIoT i am missing:
 * documentation is not that good?
-* the system doesnt work the whole time
+* the system has got many bugs

 ulnoIoT has 2 features i would like to see in an IoT Framework. -> 66,6%